Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: Proofs

 \section{Proofs}

-A basic ingredient for proving Theorem~\ref{thm:projlin} is the following lemma which is proved using differential equations in~\cite[Chapters~1 and 7]{GohLanRod82}.
+A basic ingredient for proving Theorem~\ref{thm:projlin} is the next result which can be found proved using differential equations in~\cite[Chapter~7]{GohLanRod82}.
 We give a different elementary proof.
 Let $N$ denote a $k\times k$ nilpotent matrix with zero entries except for ones on the first superdiagonal, and let $I$ be the $k\times k$ identity matrix.
 Then $J=\lambda I + N $ is a $k \times k$ Jordan matrix.